kizniche/Mycodo/README.md

 # Mycodo

-   Mycodo is a system designed to monitor and regulate a microclimate of an environment with PID control.
+   Mycodo is a system designed to monitor an environment and regulate the climate with discrete PID control.
 Sensors monitor environmental conditions (currently temperature, humidity, and CO<sub>2</sub>) and software PID controllers modulate relays that power devices to alter the environment.
 A web-interface features viewing of current and past conditions as well as graph generation, configuration modification, and image/video/timelapse acquisition, to name a few (full feature list below).

    A daemon performs all crucial tasks, including periodically reading sensors, writing sensor and relay logs, PID controller regulation, scheduling timer-activated relays, generating graphs, among others.
 A client application communicates with the daemon to carry out user-defined tasks, such as relay changes and turning PID regulation on and off, to name a few.